aerospike/backup-go/cmd/asbackup/readme.md

                                  there is no socket idle time limit (default 10000) -N, --nice int                 The limits for read/write storage bandwidth in MiB/s -o, --output-file string          Backup to a single backup file.
 Use - for stdout.
 Required, unless -d or -e is used.
+  -q, --output-file-prefix string   When using directory parameter, prepend a prefix to the names of the generated files.
   -r, --remove-files                Remove existing backup file (-o) or files (-d).
   -F, --file-limit int              Rotate backup files, when their size crosses the given
                                     value (in bytes) Only used when backing up to a Directory.